jacobadam/mood-tracker-app/README.md

 `yarn install`

-If you encounter peer dependency issues, try:
+If you encounter peer dependency issues, you can add:

-`npm install --legacy-peer-deps`
+`--legacy-peer-deps` after the install command.

 ### Running the Application with Docker